 I get all sorts of emails.
 They get filed and marked by a team of volunteers.
 Approximately 50% of the readers write to seek my opinion on their trials and tribulations of life.
 A whopping 30% email purely to show their gratitude and love.
 Some 10% share their own philosophical views.
-1% (or a bit less) email asking me how can they help me or my cause.
+1% (or a bit less) email asking me how they can help me or my cause.

 The remaining 9% write only to express their hatred.
 They are sometimes annoyed by my views, offended by my writings, or upset over something or the other.
 And that’s fine.
 It’s a part of life.
 It’s impossible to keep everyone happy.
 Over the years, I have learned to insulate myself from the opinions of others.
 It’s neither natural nor easy, but anyone who wishes to bathe in the stream of inner bliss had better learn the art of indifference to the world’s opinion about them.